antrea-io/antrea/docs/antrea-l7-network-policy.md

         matchLabels:
           app: web
   ingress:
-    - name: allow-http   # Allow inbound HTTP GET requests to "/api/v2" from Pods with app=client label.
+    - name: allow-http   # Allow inbound HTTP GET requests to "/api/v2" from Pods with label "app=client".
       action: Allow      # All other traffic from these Pods will be automatically dropped, and subsequent rules will not be considered.
       from:
         - podSelector: